pilotkid/wp-coupon-highest-priced-item/readme.md

 = 1.0.5 =
 * Optimized some slower routines
 * Fixed issue where when the discount is greater than an item price the discount is still correct

+= 1.0.6 =
+* Fixed issue with discount all not working